chadlavi/recipes/food/sides-dips/corn-casserole.md

 ## Directions

-1. Preaheat oven to 350ºF
+1. Preheat oven to 350ºF
 2. Combine all ingredients in a casserole dish (8x8")
 3. Bake 45 minutes or until slightly browned on top